dot-microservices/dot/README.md

 - **debug       :** Debug mode.
 It's disabled by default.
 - **delimiter   :** Delimiter between service and method names.
 It's a single dot(.) by default.
+- **discover    :** Parameters for node-discover module.
+Please see official repository for more information.
 - **group       :** This parameter is for grouping services.
 If you set a value, client instance connects matched servers only.
 - **port        :** Start point for port range.
 If you set server instance looks up for its port starting from this number.
 It's 8000 by default.
 - **secret      :** Encryption key for auto discovery feature.
 It's a string "dot" by default.